-Villa Malpensata is one of the most renowned historical buildings in Lugano.
-Built in the eighteenth century, it was home to important local families including the Foppa and Caccia families.
-At the beginning of the 20th century, it became the property of the City of Lugano and was used as a museum.
-Between the 1970s and 2014 it hosted the major art exhibitions of the Lugano Art Museum.
-After a series of renovation and modernization works, Villa Malpensata is now home of the Museo delle Culture (MUSEC).
+Villa Malpensata is one of Lugano's most famous historical buildings.
+Built in the 18th century, it housed important local families including the Foppa and Caccia.
+At the beginning of the 20th century, it became the property of the City of Lugano and it was used as a museum.
+Between 1970 and 2014, it hosted the major exhibitions of the Lugano Art Museum.
+After a series of renovation and modernisation works, Villa Malpensata is now the permanent seat of the Museo delle Culture (MUSEC).

-Located on the lakeside promenade, the villa enjoys a splendid view over the bay of Lugano.
-It is easily accessible from the railway station and the city centre; two large covered public car parks are nearby.
+Situated on the lakeside, the villa enjoys a splendid view over the bay of Lugano.
+It is easily accessible from the railway station and the city centre; two large covered public car parks are located nearby.

-Villa Malpensata offers the possibility to rent spaces, indoor and outdoor, of different sizes for conferences, seminars, meetings, workshops and private events
+Villa Malpensata offers the possibility to rent spaces, indoors and outdoors, of various sizes, for conferences, seminars, meetings, workshops, weddings and other types of private events.

-Possibility of integrating guided tours of the museum's exhibitions into the event.
+Guided tours of the museum exhibitions can be added to the event.